adventurescga-blogs Mar 7, 2010 7:00 PM

 people I ever knew.
 They have been nothing but supportive to each of their

-children, grandchildren, and great grandchildren.
-They loved to travel.
+children, grandchildren, and great grandchildren.ย They loved to travel.
 They have been around

-the world and to countless countries.
 Some of my favourite memories are the

 cruises that we took with them.
 I can remember just how fun it was to be so